 Take into account how your spending changes seasonally.
 December is infamously expensive, so don’t set yourself unattainable budgeting targets for this month in particular.
 Maybe you have too many friends’ birthdays in May.
 In that case, try saving that little bit extra in April and June, and go easy on yourself in May.

 Remember, spending varies and that’s natural!
-If you’re someone that struggles to hold back on festive spending, you could create a separate savings account for ‘gifts’ or ‘holidays.’
+If you’re someone that struggles to hold back on festive spending, you could create separate savings account for ‘gifts’ or ‘holidays.’
 That way, you provide yourself with a finite pot of money dedicated to getting you through these times, without worrying about digging too deeply into your savings.

 Check out our Tips to Save at the Grocery Store.

 Tip 5) Don’t Be Afraid To Ask For Help If You Need It

 Loan services wouldn’t be so common if they weren’t so needed.
 Many of us need help at some point, and that is absolutely fine, but must be acknowledged.

 Don’t drive yourself into the ground out of pride.
 Budgeting is great, but sometimes it doesn’t cut it if you find yourself in serious debt.

 If you need help, think about where to seek it.
 You could ask a loved one for support, as these loans are typically flexible and bear no-to-low interest rates.
 You could ask your employer for a cash advance, which is essentially an early paycheck.
 If you need cash fast, you could apply for a payday loan.
 These are quick to attain and can help you if you’re in trouble, but they are attached to high interest.
 Wherever you seek help, ask for it if you need it.
 If you’re not sure which option is best for you, consult a financial advisor.